axshen/SKA-SDC2-SoFiA/README.md

 ### Parameter Conversion

 In the last step, the merged SoFiA 2 output catalogue must be **converted** into the format expected by the **SDC2 scoring service**.
 For this purpose, several source parameters will need to be converted from observational to physical units.
 This can be achieved by running the Python script provided in `scripts/physical_parameter_conversion_v0.2.py`.
-Information on the different command-line options supported by the script can be found in the header of the source code.
+Information on the different command-line options supported by the script can be found in the header of the source file.
 For the final catalogue uploaded to the SDC2 scoring service, the following settings were used:

 ```
 ./physical_parameter_conversion_v0.2.py merged_catalogue_clean.xml 0.1 0.0 700 > sdc2_catalogue.dat